fabiospampinato/shortcuts/README.md

 ```

 - ℹ️ The `shortcuts` option accepts an optional array of shortcuts descriptors.
 More on this below.
+- ℹ️ The `capture` option governs whether events are attached for the capturing phase or for the bubbling phase of the propagation.
 - ℹ️ The `target` option accepts an optional DOM node, where the keyboard evenr listener will be attached to.
 - ℹ️ The `shouldHandleEvent` option accepts an optional function which will be used for determining, for each keyboard event, if it should be handled by this library.
 By default that function is: `event => !event.defaultPrevented`.